nushankodikara/TecInpact/content/post/windows-10-speedup-registry-tweaks.md

 You can download the tweak from [Here 2kb](https://www5.zippyshare.com/v/3zA7eFwV/file.html)

 ## Troubleshoot
-If Something odd happends, or you just need to restore the changes, simply run the Restore Tweaks File and you're Good As new.
+If Something odd happens, or you just need to restore the changes, simply run the Restore Tweaks File and you're Good As new.